 And so I decided that it would be cool to start a new career as an online course instructor, and provide courses on what I knew but going much deeper and in a much more advanced way into the topics that I knew well.

-I was super excited about it, because I saw the huge numbers of students that most instructors had on Udemy, and the huge amount of reviews.
+I was super excited about it because I saw the huge number of students that most instructors had on Udemy and the huge amount of reviews.

-I saw the prices of the courses ($100 or more), and I thought that if I could make even a small fraction of what the instructors on the bottom of the first page of results were doing, that I would be able to make it sustainable.
+I saw the prices of the courses ($100 or more), and I thought that if I could make even a small fraction of what the instructors on the bottom of the first page of results were doing, I would be able to make it sustainable.

 So I was looking into all the details of how to make this happen, and one of my main questions was: should I create my own website, or should I host my courses on Udemy and call it a day?

 Why Did I Decide To Create My Own Website?

 For whatever reason, and in a bit of a random way, I somehow decided to create my own website, and host my courses there, while at the same time host them on Udemy and try both things, just to see what works.

 I had heard that having a website was good for branding, and I just wanted to do it, mostly as a learning experiment.